-Stage of this plan Scope of this plan relevant to the Stage Where addressed Timing Stage 1 Spoil generation and reuse in construction and permanent infrastructure including: Compound, logistics laydowns and camp locations to level the site as part of construction (construction pads); Main access tunnel (MAT), Emergency egress, cabling and ventilation tunnel (ECVT), Talbingo Adit and Tantangara Adit portal (permanent operational pads and structures); and road works across the project.
-Spoil disposed of off-site (if required) Note that this Stage involves placement of spoil in the Lobs Hole emplacement area for the purposes of constructing the Main Yard site.
-Filling will be limited to that required to progressively construct the Main Yard pads on which facilities (plant, workshop, material handling and so forth) would operate for the duration of the construction program.
-Permanent placement of spoil at Lobs Hole will commence progressively following removal of the facilities and is not expected to occur until late in the construction program.
-This SMP will be updated to address design requirements for the Lobs Hole emplacement area prior to commencing final placement at that location.
-Sections 1 - 9, and Appendix A - F of this plan Prior to commencement of construction.
+Stage of this plan Scope of this plan relevant to the Stage Where addressed Timing Stage 1 Spoil generation and reuse in construction and permanent infrastructure including: Compound, logistics laydowns and camp locations to level the site as part of construction (construction pads); Main access tunnel (MAT), Emergency egress, cabling and ventilation tunnel (ECVT), Talbingo Adit and Tantangara Adit portal (permanent operational pads and structures); and Sections 1 - 9, and Appendix A - F of this plan Prior to commencement of construction.
 Stage 2 Construction at GF01 emplacement area.
 Appendix G Consult on and obtain approval of Appendix G prior to commencement of this activity Stage 3 Construction at Ravine Bay emplacement area.
 Appendix H Consult on and obtain approval of Appendix H prior to commencement of this activity Stage 4 Construction at Tantangara emplacement area.
 Appendix I Consult on and obtain approval of Appendix I prior to commencement of this activity Stage 5 Construction at Rock Forest emplacement area.
 Appendix J Consult on and obtain approval of Appendix J prior to commencement of this activity Stage 6 Final placement of spoil at Lobs Hole emplacement area.
 Appendix F (updated) Consult on and obtain approval of updates to Appendix F prior to commencement of this activity